-Hungarian Hottie Anita Herbert Sips A Drink While Clad In Tiny A Crop Top & Undies
+Hungarian Hottie Anita Herbert Sips A Drink While Clad In Tiny Crop Top & Undies

 Anita Herbert wowed fans with a hot new post that showed off her sculpted figure.
-The model and social media influencer posted the photo on her Instagram feed on December 8, and her 2.4 million followers have been thrilled with the shot.
+The model posted the photo to her Instagram feed on December 8, and her 2.4 million followers have been thrilled with the shot.

-The model showed off her incredible figure in an all-black outfit that left little to the imagination.
-On her upper-half, she opted for a crop top that was tight on every inch of her frame.
-The front featured a white and pink graphic that was covered by Anita’s hand.
-It had capped sleeves that were tight on her upper-arms, allowing her to show off her toned biceps.
+The model showed off her incredible figure in a black outfit that left little to the imagination.
+On her upper half, she wore a crop top that was tight on every inch of her frame.
+The front featured a white-and-pink graphic that was covered by Anita’s hand.
+It had capped sleeves that were snug on her upper arms, which showed off her toned biceps.
 The garment’s bottom cut off near Anita’s ribs, revealing her chiseled abs for her followers to admire.

-She teamed the look with a pair of bottoms that were equally as hot.
+She teamed the look with bottoms that were equally hot.
 The front of the panties rode low on her navel, leaving more of her abs in view.
-It had a set of thick straps that were tight on her hips, highlighting her tiny waist and midsection.
+The clothing had a set of thick straps that were tight on her hips, highlighting her tiny waist and midsection.
 The hot little outfit also showcased Anita’s muscular thighs.

 Anita wore her long, dark locks halfway back, adding a pigtail bun to each side of her head.
 The rest of her long locks tumbled down her shoulders and back.